Gui-mp8/gupy_jobs_email_alert/README.md

 # Gupy job alert

-This project has the goal to send an email alert from the desired jobs that you want.
+This project has the goal to send an daily email alert from the desired jobs that you looking for.

 ## Previous Information
 It's necessary to install the [chrome-driver](https://chromedriver.chromium.org/downloads).
 Check your chrome atualization.